angr/angr-doc/docs/speed.md

 # Optimization considerations

-The performance of angr as an analysis tool or emulator is greatly handicapped by the fact that lots of it is written in python.
+The performance of angr as an analysis tool or emulator is greatly handicapped by the fact that lots of it is written in Python.
 Regardless, there are a lot of optimizations and tweaks you can use to make angr faster and lighter.

 ## General speed tips

 - *Use pypy*.
-  [Pypy](http://pypy.org/) is an alternate python interpreter that performs optimized jitting of python code.
+  [Pypy](http://pypy.org/) is an alternate Python interpreter that performs optimized jitting of Python code.
   In our tests, it's a 10x speedup out of the box.
 - *Only use the SimEngine mixins that you need*.
 SimEngine uses a mixin model which allows you to add and remove features by constructing new classes.
 The default engine mixes in every possible features, and the consequence of that is that it is slower than it needs to be.
 Look at the definition for `UberEngine` (the default SimEngine), copy its declaration, and remove all the base classes which provide features you don't need.
 - *Don't load shared libraries unless you need them*.